-Secondary education offers students opportunities to participate in advanced studies of content areas typically found in the secondary school.
-It will emphasizes school-based instructional leadership for those teachers that do not wish to become school administrators, but desire to assume more leadership on their campuses.
-Students desiring to pursue the Master of Arts in Teaching degree with a major in secondary education and are not certified to teach must complete six hours of undergraduate clinical teaching beyond the master's degree.
-To meet TEA/SBEC requirements, students may have to enroll in additional leveling courses.
+Secondary education offers students two opportunities to participate in advanced studies of content areas typically found in the secondary school for those who have completed a bachelor's degree from an accredited college or university and meet graduate program admission requirements.
+Students desiring to pursue the Master of Arts in Teaching degree and are not certified to teach must complete six hours of undergraduate clinical teaching beyond the master's degree.
+Students not pursuing a master's degree but interested in becoming a certified teacher, may pursue the Teacher Preparation Program in Secondary Education.
+This 25-hour program allows students to pursue teacher certification and can typically be completed within a year.
+To meet TEA/SBEC requirements in both programs, students may have to enroll in additional leveling courses.

-Special Education and Educational Diagnostics
+Special Education

 Special education offers students opportunities to develop the knowledge and skills needed to become a special education teacher.
-Students may pursue three specific programs, (1) a Master of Arts in Teaching degree in Special Education with an EC-12 Certification for those who have completed a bachelor's degree from an accredited college or university and meet graduate program admission requirements.
-Clinical Teaching in a special education classroom is required for this certification, or (2) A Master of Education degree in Special Education with a supplemental certification for those who have completed a bachelor's degree from an accredited college or university in education who hold a current Texas certification and who meet university graduate program admission requirements, and (3) a Master of Education degree in Educational Diagnostics for those who are already certified, who have taught at least two years, and who meet university graduate program admission requirements.
+Students who have completed a bachelor's degree from an accredited college or university and meet graduate admission requirements may pursue the Master of Arts in Teaching degree in Special Education with an EC-12 certification.
+Clinical teaching in a special education classroom is required for this certification along with six hours of leveling courses.
+For students who have completed a bachelor's degree from an accredited college or university in education, who hold a current Texas certification, and who meet the university graduate admission requirements can pursue the following two options: (1) the 36-hour Master of Education in Special Education with a supplemental certification, or (2) the 15-hour Special Education CORE program for those wanting to increase their knowledge in the area of special education and pursue Texas Special Education certification.